Editor’s note: Updated 6/7/2019

 Having your face in your social networking profiles helps people connect with you and know that it’s YOU they met at last week’s event or conference.

-This likeability factor plays a role in helping you build your brand, your connections, and more.
-People ask me all the time if they need a professional headshot in their social-networking profiles.
-YES, you do.
+Trust and likeability play a role in helping you build your brand, your connections, and more.

 “My head is too big.”
 It’s been said that Oprah has a large-sized head, and she seems to be doing just fine.

 Your photo is part of your brand image.
-Make it congruent to your professional goals, in alignment with your personal brand.
+Be sure it’s aligned with your professional goals and your personal brand.

-On LinkedIn, it’s important that your profile picture is professional (like the examples above) versus a crazy pose or group photo.
-The photo needs to be of your head and the top of your shoulders as noted in the above photos.
+On LinkedIn, it’s important that your profile picture is professional versus a crazy pose, wedding or group photo.
+The photo needs to be of your head and the top of your shoulders, like the above photos.
 A white background is preferred.

 “I Googled him before we met.
 He had this crazy picture on LinkedIn with his mouth open and head turned sideways.
 I wasn’t too sure about heading for the meeting after that.”